 Most of the time, old Appius Claudius Caecus was an arrogant, self-serving prick.
 Like the driver who cuts you off in the middle of an intersection.
 Or the person who lets their dog run loose and defecate in front of your house, and refuses to clean it up.

-But even you have your bad days, when you laugh at something inappropriate or forget to put the toilet seat down.
+But come on!
+You have your bad days, when you laugh at something inappropriate or forget to put the toilet seat down.
 Likewise, the worst of us are capable of doing great things.

-Appius Claudius had questionable ethics, but he made a speech that galvanized young Rome against her enemies, and he said one thing in this speech that has lasted for millennia:
+Appius Claudius had questionable ethics, but he made a speech that galvanized young Rome against her enemies, and he said something in this speech that has lasted for millennia:

 “Every man is the architect of his own fate.”

 This story is mostly about my attempt to be the architect of my own fate.
 But I’ll also tell you a lot about the conqueror, the elephants, and especially Appius Claudius.

 The speech was one of his last public acts, but he is better known for what he did at the beginning of his career.
 When Appius became Censor, he nearly bankrupted the treasury.
 He devoted almost all the available funds to build a road that was unlike anything anyone had ever seen before, and it led directly into the uncertain wilderness of the south.